I’ve thought about going back to Iceland here sometime next year… I love it so much ther

 Here’s a wild show recommendation.
 Remember the move “300”?
 If you liked that kind of raw, ethereal, slow-motion absolute violence, then I recommend all four seasons of Spartacus.
 I know it’s probably a ridiculous thing to say, but I watched every episode and enjoyed them all!
 It connects to my base male-side, unapologetically.
 There are really beautiful, interesting, and intense scenes.
 It’s not for the faint of heart.
-There’s some of the most intense violence and sex you’ve ever seen, but if you’re cool with that, then jump on board for a wild ride!
+There’s some of the most intense violence and sex you’ve ever seen, but if you’re cool with that, then jump on board for a wi

 Daily Photo – A Sunset After the Bullfight in Nimes